bobhaslett/d3-v4-sliders/README.md

 ![alt tag](https://bobhaslett.github.io/d3-v4-sliders/images/slider.png)

 Vertical sliders are appended at x=width/2+left.margin.
 This makes them easier to control when they are made responsive.
 They also need a larger top.margin when a label is added (slider4).
-Tis example is with a div that is 400px wide.
+This example is with a div that is 400px wide, margin,top(40) and margin.bottom(20)

 ![alt tag](https://bobhaslett.github.io/d3-v4-sliders/images/vertical.png)

-The handle moves by increments of one interger as a default but again this can be set easily with the .step() parameter (Slider 3).

 ## Working examples
 Wworking examples [here](